steven112163/Cryptology/Cryptology-HW4/README.md

 | Homework4_Ans.pdf | Answer file |

 ## Usage
-rsa-encrypt.cpp can use given n and e to encrypt plain messages and detect whether messages are bigger than n. rsa-decrypt.cpp can use given n, d and e to decrypt cipher messages and detect whether messages are bigger than n.
+rsa-encrypt.cpp can use given n and e to encrypt plain messages and detect whether messages are bigger than n.</br>
+rsa-decrypt.cpp can use given n, d and e to decrypt cipher messages and detect whether messages are bigger than n.</br>
 They run on Visual Studio with Crypto++.